natigb/CS_AutoWiring/README.md

 ### [Go to CS_AutoWiring Wiki](https://github.com/natigb/CS_AutoWiring/wiki/)

-Repository of a wiring tool developed for internal use at Campbell Scientific Centro Carbe The executable file can be found in dist folder
+Repository of a wiring tool developed for internal use at Campbell Scientific Centro Caribe The executable file can be found in dist folder

 Initial Development by Natalia González Bermúdez